nymtech/docs/content/build-peapps/_index.md

 ![simplest message send to self](/docs/images/application-flow/simplest-request.png)

-Your code has poked a message `hello world` into the nym client.
+Let's say your code code pokes a message `hello world` into the nym client.
 The nym client automatically wraps that message up into a layer encrypted Sphinx packet, adds some routing information and encryption, and sends it to its own gateway.
 The gateway strips the first layer of encryption, ending up with the address of the first mixnode it should forward to, and a Sphinx packet.

 The gateway forwards the Sphinx packet containing the `hello world` message.
 Each mixnode in turn forwards to the next mixnode.
 The last mixnode forwards to the recipient gateway (in this case, our own gateway since we are sending to ourself).